-Radial Extracorporeal Shockwave Therapy (rESWT)is a fast and effective non-surgical method of eliminating or reducing many painful conditions of the musculoskeletal system. rESWT has been shown, in the short term, to have a 56 to 90% success rate in the treatment of soft tissue disorders, including calcific tendinitis of the shoulder, plantar fasciitis, and tennis elbow.(1) Research has also shown excellent success with treatment of heel spurs, achilles tendinitis, rotator cuff tendinitis, patellar tendinitis.
+Radial Extracorporeal Shockwave Therapy (rESWT)is a fast & effective non-surgical method of eliminating or reducing many painful conditions of the musculoskeletal system. rESWT has been shown, in the short term, to have a 56 to 90% success rate in the treatment of soft tissue disorders, including calcific tendinitis of the shoulder, plantar fasciitis, and tennis elbow.(1) Research has also shown excellent success with treatment of heel spurs, achilles tendinitis, rotator cuff tendinitis, patellar tendinitis.
 (See the included list of research papers for details of treatments.)

 How Does It Work?

 “Until recently, treatment options for chronic tendinitis have been limited to NSAIDS, stretching exercises and avoidance of activities that cause pain.
-Occasionally, injections of corticosteroids are performed and, rarely, surgical therapy is attempted all with the goal of reducing the patient’s pain to enable them to return to the activities and sports they love.”
+Occasionally, injections of corticosteroids are performed and, rarely, surgical therapy is attempted all with the goal of reducing the clients’ pain to enable them to return to the activities and sports they love.”

 Benefits of rESWT

 - No incision; no risk for infection at the treatment site; no scarring

 - Both sides can be treated at the same time, if the condition requires

 - Clientss can continue their current level of activities

 Common Conditions Treated